Water cannon: Hong Kong

-Three truck-mounted water cannon, officially known as 'Specialised Crowd Management Vehicles', were purchased by Hong Kong Police from France in mid-2018.
-The truck chassis were provided by Mercedes-Benz and the water spray devices were also made by German firm Ziegler.
-The three water cannon cost HK$27 million to purchase, a sum that was criticised as overpriced.
+Three truck-mounted water cannons, officially called "specialised crowd management vehicles" (SCMVs), were purchased by the Hong Kong Police Force in 2016.
+The vehicles were built in France using Mercedes-Benz truck chassis, and were delivered in 2018 at a combined cost of HK$16.59 million.
+As well as water, they are capable of storing and spraying a solution containing nonivamide, a chemical irritant.
 The vehicles were frequently used by police on participants and bystanders during the 2019–20 Hong Kong protests.
 Blue dye was often added to the water to allow police to identify protesters.
-Pepper spray solution was also often added as an irritant.

-On 20 October 2019, police used a water cannon to target and shoot a small group of pedestrians standing outside Kowloon Mosque, in Tsim Sha Tsui, using blue-dyed water mixed with a pepper solution.
-A large number of Hong Kong residents spontaneously went to the scene to clean up, with the incident resulting in an increased sense of inclusiveness among the Hong Kong public toward the city's Muslim and other minorities.
+On 20 October 2019, the gate and steps of Kowloon Mosque in Tsim Sha Tsui were stained when police shot blue-dyed water at a group of pedestrians standing outside.
+A large number of protesters went to the mosque to help clean up, a process made more difficult by the pepper solution in the water.
+The police later issued an apology for the incident, saying that they had not intended to hit the mosque.

 Israel

 Since the 1980s, Israel has been exporting water cannons to numerous countries around the world.
 Bet Alpha Technologies, a company owned by Kibbutz Bet Alpha, has sold water cannons to Russia, China, Turkey, the United States, Latvia, Zambia, Argentina and Swaziland amounting to millions of dollars in sales.
 The Israel Police have made extensive use of water cannons during demonstrations.
 Its water canons are capable of spraying jets of water, paint (used to mark protesters for later arrest), gas, and Skunk in long or short pulses in an effective range of 40 meters.
-They are controlled controlled by a joystick and set of cameras, and they are equipped with a mine plow, which allows the vehicle to break through and push through hard barriers like barricades placed on the road.
+They are controlled by a joystick and set of cameras, and they are equipped with a mine plow, which allows the vehicle to break through and push through hard barriers like barricades placed on the road.
 During the 2023 Israeli judicial reform protests, the Israel Police allegedly violated its own procedures when on several occasions they fired water streams directly toward protesters' heads, causing damage to the vision of some of them.